 The way you drive affects your car’s fuel use.
 Accelerating gently and sparingly, driving at a constant speed (not too fast and not too slow), turning your air conditioner off when it’s not required are all ways to ensure you’re getting the most out of your gas.

 Consider walking, biking or even jogging if your destination is not too far away.
 This is beneficial to your health, your environment, and your wallet.
 And if you don’t want to work your body, try public transport.
 You may be able to save a lot money money if you take this options.
 It is not good to spend all your income on transportation as you have to save some in case you have an emergency in future.

 1. Choosing an insurance company:

 Do not go to an insurance provider simply because it offers you a cheap rate.
 If it’s an obscure, unreliable company, you will regret it when you need to make a claim.
-Get car insurance shopper quotes from reputed, reliable established providers; you’ll be saving money in the long run.
+Get car insurance from reputed, reliable established providers; you’ll be saving money in the long run.
 An insurance provider with a reputation to protect and the means to pay out is more likely to handle your claims properly.

 Limiting your coverage to the minimum state requirement is unwise and inadequate.
 Unless your car is over 10 years old, you should ideally have collision, comprehensive, underinsured motorist coverage (UIM), uninsured motorist (UM) coverage, and personal injury protection (PIP), besides the liability coverage required.
 Having thorough car insurance coverage could save you a fortune in the event of an accident.
 One way of saving money is combining your home and car insurance under the same insurance coverage.